 Sign-in at the desk, and if you’re a new student, fill out a waiver and notify the teacher of any injuries or things you’re working through in the body.

-When entering the studio, we ask that you leave your phone, shoes, and belonging outside or in the cubbies right inside the door and not in the practice space.
+When entering the studio, we ask that you leave your phone, shoes, and belonging right outside the door or in the cubbies right inside the door and not in the practice space.

 At times, yoga classes can become very challenging.
 We ask that you observe the body and listen deeply.
 After all, yoga is about injury prevention and listened to the sacred body wisdom within… and should not be that which causes injury!
 Listen to what’s going on.
 Vary the practice to fit you each day.